 CONSTRAINTS

-Point can be moved to coincide with a point, circle or a sphere.
+Point can be moved to coincide with another point, a circle or a sphere.
 In the case of the sphere, if the point is inside the sphere, it won't be moved to the surface.

 An edge length of an object can be set to an exact value or to a even multiply of a given length.